Dirk Rupnow

 Dirk Rupnow (born 1972 in Berlin, Germany) is a German historian.
-Since 2009 he has taught as assistant professor, since 2013 as associate professor at the University of Innsbruck, Austria, since 2010 he has been head of the institute for contemporary history there.
+Since 2009 he has taught as assistant professor, since 2013 as full professor at the University of Innsbruck, Austria, since 2010 he has been head of the institute for contemporary history there.
+From March 2018 to 2025, he was Dean of the Faculty of Philosophy and History, before being appointed Vice-Rector for Human Resources in November 2025.